trex-ventures/terraform-aws-sqitch-codebuild/README.md

 ## Prerequisites

-For Terraform version, this module has been tested on terraform 0.11.14.
-It might not run correctly on 0.12 or above.
+For Terraform version, this module has been tested on terraform 0.12.31.
+It won't run correctly on 0.11 or below.

 For terraform Providers: